HiveTrace/HiveTraceRed/docs/getting-started/quickstart.rst

 Next Steps
 ----------

-- Explore the :doc:`attacks/index` section for detailed attack documentation
+- Explore the attack documentation in the Attack Categories section
-- Check out :doc:`evaluators/index` for evaluation methodologies
+- Check out :doc:`../evaluators/index` for evaluation methodologies
-- See :doc:`api/index` for complete API reference
+- See :doc:`../reference/api/index` for complete API reference